Sony A6500 vs Canon M100

-The Sony Alpha A6500 and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in October 2016 and August 2017.
+The Sony Alpha A6500 and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in October 2016 and August 2017.
 Both the A6500 and the M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Canon M100.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (10 percent) than the Sony A6500.
 Moreover, the M100 is markedly lighter (33 percent) than the A6500.
 It is worth mentioning in this context that the A6500 is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.